rheeger/spark-stacker/docs/checklists/phase2-core-development-backtesting.md

 3. Ultimate Moving Average - A versatile indicator supporting 8 different types of moving averages with customizable parameters and dual MA comparison capabilities

+The backtesting framework is now fully functional and integrated with existing indicators and connectors.
+It allows for strategy development, backtesting, and optimization, including walk-forward analysis.

 The risk management system is fully operational, with thorough implementations of position sizing, leverage control, and hedging mechanics.
 The hedging functionality is a key differentiator, allowing for sophisticated capital protection while maintaining significant upside exposure.

-The main gap is the backtesting framework, which is entirely unimplemented.
-This prevents proper historical validation of trading strategies and parameter optimization before live deployment.
+The only remaining gap is the implementation of genetic algorithm optimization for the backtesting framework, which would provide more sophisticated parameter tuning capabilities.

 ## Unit Testing Status

-Unit testing for core components is largely complete and thorough, with good coverage of:
+Unit testing for core components is complete and thorough, with good coverage of:

 - Exchange connectors and factory
 - Indicators and indicator factory (including newly added advanced indicators)
 - Risk manager
 - Trading engine
+- Backtesting components including data management, simulation engine, and performance metrics

 All implemented indicators have comprehensive tests validating their calculations and signal generation logic.
 The trading engine and risk manager tests verify their core functionality.